GIRLS ON ICE ALASKA

 Explore An alaskan Glacier

-Girls on Ice Alaska will bring together a team of girls from Alaska, Pacific Northwest (WA, OR, ID), California, British Columbia and Yukon Territories representing many different lifestyles, cultures, and levels of outdoor experience.
-Applications for Girls on Ice Cascades will be considered in tandem with those for the Alaska program, so that the most diverse teams of girls can be selected for each expedition.
+Girls on Ice Alaska will bring together a team of girls from Alaska, the Pacific Northwest (WA, OR, ID), California, British Columbia and Yukon Territories representing many different lifestyles, cultures, and levels of outdoor experience.
+Applications for Girls on Ice Alaska will be considered in tandem with those for the other Girls on Ice expeditions, so that the most diverse teams of girls can be selected for each expedition.

 Each year, the day-to-day details of the expedition change due to mountain weather and glacier conditions!

 The basic itinerary is:

 - Day 1: Meet the team, learn about glacier gear, and camp out at a local farm in Fairbanks